 Background: The former US army four-star general, previously served in the military for 41 years.
 And before he retired in 2016, he was the chief of the US Central Command – in that role he oversaw military operations in the Middle East for three years.

-First 100 Days: Upon confirmation, Austin would be the first Black defense secretary.
+First 100 Days: Austin is the first Black defense secretary.
 Biden’s administration is expected to take a less adversarial stance on Iran while seeking to restore stability in military decision-making.
-During Austin’s Senate confirmation hearing on Tuesday, he said that he’ll also focus on removing “racists and extremists” from the ranks of the US military.
+During Austin’s Senate confirmation hearing, he said that he’ll also focus on removing “racists and extremists” from the ranks of the US military.

 Position: Lead advisor to the president on all legal and judicial matters.